Atlanta Open (tennis): History

-In 2009, the Association of Tennis Professionals purchased the license for the tournament in Indianapolis because of low ticket sales and a struggle to attract top players.
+In 2009, the Association of Tennis Professionals purchased the license for the tournament held in Indianapolis for many decades because changes in scheduling the event caused a struggle to attract top players followed by low ticket sales.
 In December 2009 it was announced that the ATP had sold the license to a group in Atlanta, Georgia, where it would be held at the Atlanta Athletic Club.
 Prior to 2010 Atlanta had previously held a tennis tournament known as the Verizon Tennis Challenge from 1992 to 2001.
 That tournament, also held at the Atlanta Athletic Club, included Andy Roddick, Pete Sampras, Andre Agassi and John McEnroe among its past champions.

 In 2011 the tournament moved to the Racquet Club of the South in suburban Atlanta.
 In 2012, the tournament gained BB&T as title sponsor and changed its name to the BB&T Atlanta Open.
 The 2012 and later editions have been held in Atlantic Station in midtown Atlanta.
 Temporary courts are constructed around the retail and residential area's central park.
 The main court has a capacity of 4,000 people.
 In 2015, the tournament was acquired from the USTA by GF Sports.

 For its first six years, the Atlanta Open singles was dominated by Americans.
 Mardy Fish, Andy Roddick, and John Isner were the only men to win the event before Australian Nick Kyrgios defeated Isner in the 2016 final.
 Isner, a former Georgia Bulldog and local favorite, owns the tournament records for most finals (9) and most titles (6).

 Eddie Gonzalez served as Atlanta Open Tournament Director from 2014-2022.